S32-PAMS/PAMS-Docs/src/site/notes/Guides/For Running Server.md

 > helm install flink-kubernetes-operator flink-operator-repo/flink-kubernetes-operator
 ```

-Run `kubectl get pods` and wait for 2/2 containers to run
+Run `kubectl get pods` and wait for 2/2 containers to run.

 #### Build the existing docker file and upload image to kind